MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/deploy-self-service-portal.md

 ## Customize the Self Service portal
 The following section describes how you can customize the Self Service portal to suit your organization.

-Before you install Service Manager 2016 Update Rollup 2, note that all customizations are made in the portal sidebar (CustomSidebar.cshtml), then use the following steps to get started.
+Before you install any Update Rollup for Service Manager, note that all customizations are made in the portal sidebar (CustomSidebar.cshtml), then use the following steps to get started.

 1. Create a new cshtml file named CustomSidebar.cshtml in the &lt;Self Service Portal install path&gt;\inetpub\wwwroot\SelfServicePortal\Views\Shared folder path.
 2. Move your customizations from sidebar.cshtml to the new file, which is CustomSidebar.cshtml.

-In the future, you need to make all customizations to the Service Manager 2016 Self Service portal’s sidebar in the CustomSidebar.cshtml file.
+In the future, you need to make all customizations to the Service Manager Self Service portal’s sidebar in the CustomSidebar.cshtml file.

 ### Basic customization